Transforming Food & Nutrition rooms for healthier lifestyles

 - The potential ‘wow’ factor and upbeat feel of a space arranged in this way enhances student motivation

-In the food technology room a stylish monochrome colour scheme has created a professional, ‘grown up’ feel.
+In the Food & Nutrition room, a stylish monochrome colour scheme has created a professional, ‘grown up’ feel.

 High quality, easy to maintain materials such as Trespa were used to guarantee the longevity and good looks of the labs and create the high-end, modern yet timeless feel Dulwich wanted to convey.